TheBil99/SLICE/README.md

 # SLICE

-This repository coontains the library to implement SLICE and interSLICE analysis on Genome Architecture Mapping data ( Beagrie RA et Al. , Nature 543, 519–524 (2017) ).
+This repository coontains the library to implement SLICE and interSLICE analysis on Genome Architecture Mapping ( Beagrie RA et Al. , Nature (2017) ) data .
-The library is fully developed on Python version 3.9.7 .

 ## Table of Contents
 * [Dependencies](#dependencies)